TOPMOST HEIRLOOM TOMATOES

-Heirloom Tomato Plants at Topmost for this year’s plant
+Heirloom Tomato Plant List for this year’s plant

-Friday and Saturday beginning April 30.
+Friday and Saturdays from 9:00 am to 6:00 pm through July.
 We do not ship plants.
 To be

 assured that your favorite variety is available, you may reserve

 plants by email.
 Cost is $4.75 each.
 We never knowingly purchase GMO

 seeds, and whenever possible we purchase certified organic seed.
 Our

 plants are grown without chemicals or pesticides in McEnroe Organic

 The term “Heirloom” defines plants that have a

 history; those that were popular before the industrialization of